Jeff Bezos comes out in support of increased corporate taxes - KTVZ

 Amazon responded to her, saying: “You make the tax laws @SenWarren; we just follow them.
 If you don’t like the laws you’ve created, by all means, change them.
 Here are the facts: Amazon has paid billions of dollars in corporate taxes over the past few years alone.”

 For the 2017 and 2018 tax years, Amazon’s financial filings showed that it expected to receive money back from the federal government, not that it owed money in income tax.
-For the 2019 tax year, Amazon said it owed more than $1 billion in federal income tax, a figure experts said amounted to little more than 1% of its profits.
+For the 2019 tax year, Amazon said it owed more than $1 billion in federal income tax.

 In 2020, Amazon paid $1.7 billion in federal taxes, the company said in its response to Warren.
 Its net income for the year was $21.3 billion.

-Note: –Correction: An earlier version of this story misstated the percentage of Amazon’s 2019 income it paid in total US federal income taxes that year.